 The signs of cerebral palsy in an infant can look similar to a spinal cord injury.
 Therefore, it is critical to have your child’s physician run the appropriate tests to rule out cerebral palsy.
 X-rays, MRI studies, or CT scans can diagnose spinal cord injuries.

 First, it is most important to prevent spinal cord injuries from happening at all.
 A doctor’s training includes knowing the risk factors for spinal cord injuries.
 If a pregnant woman presents any risk factors, the doctor should know when a C-section delivery is safer than natural birth.

 If a baby sustains an injury, a team of therapists and doctors will be involved in the treatment plan.
 These injuries require immediate attention, so more damage doesn’t occur to the spinal cord.
 The baby may require surgery or other treatments, such as a breathing machine, catheter, or feeding tube, depending on the severity of the injury.

 The medical team will provide therapy to give your child the most independence possible.
 These treatments aim to control spastic muscles, help children know what muscles to use for mobility, keep muscles from wasting, and prevent other complications.

-Contact Brown & Barron online today to schedule a free case review with a with a spinal birth injury lawyer serving Baltimore.
+Contact Brown & Barron online today to schedule a free case review with a spinal birth injury lawyer serving Baltimore.